XFinger/bfriend/README.md

 ## Usage

-TODO: Write usage instructions here

-## Development

-After checking out the repo, run `bin/setup` to install dependencies.
-You can also run `bin/console` for an interactive prompt that will allow you to experiment.

-To install this gem onto your local machine, run `bundle exec rake install`.
-To release a new version, update the version number in `version.rb`, and then run `bundle exec rake release`, which will create a git tag for the version, push git commits and tags, and push the `.gem` file to [rubygems.org](https://rubygems.org).
+Run the bfriend generator `rails g bfriend`.
+This will generate a friendship model, a migration, add a route to routes, add associations to your user model and generate a friendship controller suitable for use in an API.
+If you use the gem for a ruby on rails project, run `rails g bfriend -t --ror` .
+At this time no view templates are created and I will update this readme when and if I add them.

 ## Contributing

-Bug reports and pull requests are welcome on GitHub at https://github.com/[USERNAME]/bfriend.
+Bug reports and pull requests are welcome on GitHub at https://github.com/XFinger/bfriend.

 ## License